 - Instilling fear in them will make them fearful of the world in general.
 Children are like empty sponges to water – they’ll soak up whatever you teach them, whatever they get from you.
 If you instill fear in them at a young age, they’ll bring that sense of dread with them as they grow up.

 Remember that song Because Of You by singer Kelly Clarkson?
 It may be a lover-related song, but that pretty much sums up your kid’s future dilemma when she grows up under overprotective tutelage.

 - It opens kids up to bullying.
-Bullies are most likely to target kids who are very dependent on their parents, a result of parenting paranoia.
+Bullies are most likely to target kids who are very dependent on their parents, as a result of delusion.
 Their peers see them as misfits and abnormal making them vulnerable targets.

-- Remember this: being vigilant and alert don’t equal to being paranoid.
+- Remember this: being vigilant and alert is different.
 Paranoia is fear that’s bigger than the real thing, a warped-up worry.
 Know your concerns and keep them in perspective.
-You should also be aware that news portals tend to sensationalize news, make them appear larger than they seem.
+You should also be aware that news portals tend to sensationalize the news, and make them appear larger than they seem.

 - Allow your kids a sense of freedom.
 We have to loosen our reins on our children as they go because, eventually, they’ll leave us to live lives of their own.
-Don’t prolong the inevitable with.
+Don’t prolong the inevitable.

 “Parenting is a balancing act.
-There is not a playbook that can tell us exactly what to do on every step of the parenting journey.
-We want to avoid doing things for them that they can (or should) do themselves,” reminded Mike Brooks, PhD.
+There is not a playbook that can tell us exactly what to do at every step of the journey.
+We want to avoid doing things for them that they can (or should) do themselves,” reminded Mike Brooks, Ph.D.
 “While we want to help them succeed, we have to be careful not to live vicariously through them.”